Shuvam-2000/FlavourJunction/README.md

 - **Home Section:** Explore the introductory content and navigate to other sections.
 - **About Section:** Learn more about the website's background and purpose.
 - **Food Ordering Section:** Browse food items, use filters to narrow down choices, and place orders.
-- **Sign In Section:** Access account functionalities by signing in.
+- **Sign In Section:** Form Validation functionalities for signing in.

 ## Deployment

 The project is deployed and hosted on Vercel.
-You can view the live application [here].
+You can view the live application [here](https://food-website-with-react-js.vercel.app/).

 ## Acknowledgements